 In addition, data severely loses its value in the anonymization process.
 Although anonymization may successfully mask confidential information, it also significantly reduces the quality and substance of the data.
 As a result, it will negatively impact your model.

 Devron enables you to skip the anonymization process entirely without compromising privacy.
 Instead, the model trains at the source—on the raw data itself—thus improving model accuracy.
 However, the underlying information is never exposed.
-Only the updated model metadata gets sent back to Devron's control center or “Central Authority.”
+Only the updated model metadata gets sent back to Devron's Control Center.
 And the platform leverages privacy-enhancing technologies to ensure the metadata cannot be reverse-engineered.
 As a result, you can build and train better models for sensitive datasets.